telerik/xaml-docs/controls/radtreelistview/radtreeliestview-getting-started.md

 * __Telerik.Windows.Controls.Input__

-## Add RadTreeListView to Your Application
+## Add RadTreeListView to the Project

 After you make sure you have added the needed assembly references, you can either add the control manually by writing the __XAML code(Example 2)__ or you can drag it from the Visual Studio Toolbox and drop it over the XAML view.